 Statement on Disclosure

-In compliance with ACCME standards, AASLD ensures that the content or format of all directly, co-provided and jointly provided CME activities and related materials will promote improvements or quality in health care and not a specific proprietary business interest or commercial bias.
+To ensure compliance, AASLD expects that all program content and related materials will promote improvements or quality in health care and not a specific proprietary business interest or commercial bias.

 - COI Review, Management and Resolution

 - CME Content Validation

 AASLD, in collaboration with The Liver Meeting® Program Chairs and Planning Committees will review all faculty and abstract presenter disclosures prior to the meeting.
 Any potential conflicts of interest (COI) will be managed via the following:

 - Slide Review of any presentations flagged during review for any potential Conflicts of Interest